 Cancer cells achieve their pathogenicity by changing which genes are on and off.
 To maintain these changes in gene expression, cancer cells rely on proteins that interact with DNA or modify chromatin.
 My group investigates how such factors sustain the aberrant capabilities of cancer cells, thereby identifying new therapeutic targets.

-My research group focuses on normal and malignant hematopoietic stem and progenitor cells, specifically early erythroid progenitors and leukemic stem cells.
-We are currently using both CRISPR/Cas functional genomic and forward chemical biology genetic approaches to uncover critical genes and small chemical compounds regulating the self-renewal of hematopoietic stem and progenitor cells.
-The ultimate goal of this work is to identify novel therapeutics for drug resistant cancer-related anemias and leukemias through targeting of novel self-renewal pathways and metabolic vulnerabilities.
+The research of my lab focuses on normal and malignant hematopoietic stem and progenitor cells, specifically early erythroid progenitors and leukemic cells.
+We utilize both CRISPR/Cas functional genomic and forward chemical genomic approaches to uncover critical genes and small chemical compounds regulating the self-renewal of normal and malignant hematopoietic stem and progenitor cells.
+The ultimate goal of our research is to identify novel therapeutics for treatment-resistant hematopoietic malignancies including myelodysplastic syndrome and acute leukemia through targeting of novel self-renewal pathways and metabolic vulnerabilities.